 The portrayal of construction workers in this video clip as violent individuals is highly inappropriate and does not reflect at all the professionalism of the construction industry.

 I’m glad that’s cleared up.
 Although it’s worth noting that in a sample of 216 murderers, the most common occupation was labourer, at 28%, followed by service workers (17%) and students and the unemployed (13% for each).
 Other occupations were in the single digits.

 I’m never happy with the promotion of violence to solve problems, but it’s clear the game is satire.
 The crudely drawn platform includes critiques of consumerism (a poster says “Buy More Shit!”) and a sign resembling the federal government’s Economic Action Plan billboards (“Wasting of Tax Dollars in Progress!”).
 There’s also a banner stating “Arbeit Macht ARBEIT,” a reference to “Arbeit macht frei” (work makes you free), a slogan posted at several WWII concentration camps.

-The game’s creator denies that the game promotes violence, and a child right’s advocate agrees, noting that while the effects of violent video games on behaviour are uncertain, if we are really worried about reducing violence we should address the known causes:
+The game’s creator denies that the game promotes violence, and a child right’s advocate agrees [dead link], noting that while the effects of violent video games on behaviour are uncertain, if we are really worried about reducing violence we should address the known causes: